Poppy Harlow: Career

 After interning at CBS while in college, Harlow continued working for CBS MarketWatch and as an assistant producer for CBS Newspath after graduation.
 She then became an anchor and reporter for NY1 News' Local Edition.
 While at NY1, her news beat covered Staten Island and New Jersey, including reports on local politics, the economy and local cultural events.

 In September 2007, Harlow was hired by Forbes.com Video Network, where her area of coverage expanded to fashion, entertainment and business topics.

 Harlow joined CNN in 2008 and served as the anchor for CNNMoney.com and reported for CNN, CNN International and HLN.
 She was named a New York-based CNN correspondent in April 2012.
 She has won the Gracie Award for best online investigative program or feature and SABEW's Best in Business award.

 In 2013, while reporting on the conviction of two Steubenville, Ohio, high school football players for the rape of a 16-year-old, Harlow stated that it was "incredibly difficult, even for an outsider like me, to watch what happened as these two young men that had such promising futures, star football players, very good students, literally watched as they believed their lives fell apart ...
 [Ma'lik Richmond] collapsed [and told his attorney,] 'My life is over.
 No one is going to want me now.'"
 This apparent expression of sympathy for the rapists provoked widespread criticism.
 A petition requesting that CNN apologize on the air for sympathizing with the Steubenville rapists received over 250,000 signatures within two days of CNN's report.

-Harlow also fills in for Richard Quest on CNN International.
+Harlow also filled in for Richard Quest on CNN International.

 On December 28, 2015, Harlow passed out briefly while live on the air from the anchor desk.
 She soon reappeared on air and said she had gotten a little hot and was fine.
 She later tweeted from the hospital that she and her unborn daughter were well.

 Beginning on February 6, 2017, Harlow and Jim Sciutto took over as the new co-anchors of CNN Newsroom from 9 A.M. to 11 A.M. every morning due to Carol Costello's move to HLN.

-On September 15, 2022, it was announced that Harlow will co-anchor the new CNN revamped morning show with Don Lemon and Kaitlan Collins later in the year.
-She will also leave her 9 a.m. to 11 a.m.
+On September 15, 2022, it was announced that Harlow would co-anchor the new CNN revamped morning show with Don Lemon and Kaitlan Collins later in the year.
+She would also leave her 9 a.m. to 11 a.m.
 ET role on CNN Newsroom.
-On October 12, 2022, it was announced that the morning show will be named CNN This Morning.
+On October 12, 2022, it was announced that the morning show would be named CNN This Morning.

+In April 2024, Harlow announced she was leaving CNN.
+She had been moved out of the anchor position for the morning show for Kasie Hunt and had discussions about other roles at the network before deciding to move on.
+She did not announce new professional plans at the time.